awsdocs/amazon-sagemaker-developer-guide/doc_source/onboard-quick-start.md

 1. Choose **Save and continue**\.
 **Note**
-If you receive an error message that you need to create a VPC, see [Choose a VPC](onboard-vpc.md)\.
+If you receive an error message that you need to create an Amazon VPC, see [Choose an Amazon VPC](onboard-vpc.md)\.

    When **Status** is **Ready**, the user name that you specified is enabled\.